abbhishekpandey47/is-website/posts/how-to-choose-the-right-production-company.md

      the line.

--   ### How long do typical projects take?
+### How long do typical projects take?

 Timelines are critical in video production, especially for conducting launches or events successfully.
-The reason why, you must clear project deadlines in advance.
+The reason why you must clear project deadlines in advance.
 Also, ensure the production company provides a timeline that outlines each phase of the project.
 This includes pre-production, production, and post-production milestones.